Vaccines, Abortion & Fetal Tissue

 Basic Vaccine and Cell Line Science

 The vaccine process works by collecting samples of the actual virus, then growing and altering them in the laboratory to make a weakened strain of the disease.
-That weakened strain is put into a serum and administered into the body (usually by injection).
-The body’s immune system is more capable of naturally attacking and destroying the weakened virus, and thus develops the ability to effectively fight off the actual disease should the person ever be exposed to it.
-The advent of vaccines was a major milestone in medicine, saving millions of lives and saving many others from the devastating effects of diseases like polio.
+The weakened strain is put into a serum and administered into the body (usually by injection).
+The body’s immune system is more capable of attacking and destroying the weakened virus, and thus develops the ability to effectively fight off the actual disease should the person ever be exposed to it.
+The advent of vaccines was a major milestone in medicine, saving millions of lives and saving many others from the devastating effects of diseases like polio and diphtheria.

 In order to develop the weakened viral strain, there must be a medium or “cell culture” to grow it in.
 The virus invades the culture cells, feeds off the cell, matures, and multiplies.
 The cell cultures are a single type of cell that multiplies itself in a predictable fashion and can be sustained in a laboratory setting for years, even decades.
 These long-lasting cell cultures are called “cell lines.”
 The original cells that start these cell lines have been taken from a wide variety of sources, from monkey embryo and kidney cells, to chicken and rabbit embryos, and tragically, from aborted human babies.
 The issue of concern is that many common vaccines were developed using cell lines that originally were cells taken from electively aborted babies.
 The vaccines themselves do not contain fetal cells, but it is presumed that there is “residual” biological matter from the fetal cells that has been assimilated into the vaccine.